xlladdins/xll/docs/Excel4MacrosA-D.md

 | 2             | Automatic except tables |
 | 3             | Manual                  |

-Iter    corresponds to the Iteration check box.
+Iter&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Iteration check box.
 The default is FALSE.

-Max\_num    is the maximum number of iterations.
+Max\_num&nbsp;&nbsp;&nbsp;&nbsp;is the maximum number of iterations.
 The default is 100.

-Max\_change    is the maximum change of each iteration.
+Max\_change&nbsp;&nbsp;&nbsp;&nbsp;is the maximum change of each iteration.
 The default is 0.001.

-Update    corresponds to the Update Remote References check box.
+Update&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Update Remote References check box.
 The default is TRUE.

-Precision    corresponds to the Precision As Displayed check box.
+Precision&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Precision As Displayed check box.
 The default is FALSE.

-Date\_1904    corresponds to the 1904 Date System check box.
+Date\_1904&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the 1904 Date System
+check box.
 The default is FALSE in Microsoft Excel for Windows and TRUE in Microsoft Excel for the Macintosh.

-Calc\_save    corresponds to the Recalculate Before Save check box.
+Calc\_save&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Recalculate Before Save check box.
 If calc\_save is FALSE, the workbook is not recalculated before saving when in manual calculation mode.
 The default is TRUE.

-Save\_values    corresponds to the Save External Link Values check box.
+Save\_values&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Save External Link Values check box.
 The default is TRUE.

-Alt\_exp    corresponds to the Transition Formula Evaluation check box in the Transition tab of the Options dialog box.
+Alt\_exp&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Transition Formula Evaluation check box in the Transition tab of the Options dialog box.

   - > If alt\_exp is TRUE, Microsoft Excel uses a set of rules
     > compatible with that of Lotus 1-2-3 when calculating formulas.